anismerchant/loginjs/Readme.md

 ## MongoDB Setup

 Login.js integrates with MongoDB.
-Before running Login.js module, be sure to lauch a MongoDB server and provide its URI as an environmental variable in `.env` file (discussed above).
+Before running Login.js module, be sure to lauch a MongoDB server and provide its URI as an environment variable in `.env` file (discussed above).

 Alternatively, I recommend setting up a [MongoDB Cloud Cluster.](https://www.mongodb.com/cloud)